harshit0707/harshit0707/README.md

 # Hello, I'm Harshit

-Front End Developer | JavaScript & Python Enthusiast
+Front End Developer | JavaScript Enthusiast

 👨‍💻 About Me
 I'm a passionate front-end developer with a focus on creating user-centric web experiences.
 Proficient in JavaScript, HTML, and CSS, I love building dynamic and interactive interfaces that bring ideas to life.